kjgarza/kjgarza.github.io/portfolio/case-c.md

 - template: content-feature
   block: hero-1
   slug: intro
-  heading: Designing a Dashboard for bibliometricians in scholarly communications
+  heading: Crafting an Open-Science Analytics Dashboard for Bibliometricians
 - template: content-feature
   block: one-column-1
   slug: intro
   content: |
     For this project, I worked as a senior Product Designer with a focus on UX research.
 The goal of the project was to design an analytics dashboard that would allow bibliometricians to perform open-science analysis.

+    Overall, the project highlighted my capacity to innovate in user feedback sourcing, adapt designs to technical limitations, and iterate based on user requirements.
 - template: content-feature
   block: feature-1
   media_alignment: Right
   slug: discovery
-  headline: Discovery
+  headline: Discovery Phase
   content: |
-    I conducted interviews with bibliometricians and stakeholders; the main challenge was aligning the goals and finding consensus on dashboard objectives.

-    A major challenge here was DataCite's infrastructure and data capabilities; I had to conciliate the infrastructure and data limitations with the user stories and goals we were aiming to address in the dashboard.
+    The journey began with conducting interviews with bibliometricians and key stakeholders to identify goals and achieve consensus on the dashboard's objectives.
+Balancing the limitations of DataCite's infrastructure and data capabilities with user stories and desired goals presented a significant challenge.

 - template: content-feature
   block: feature-1